jasonDBA/Excel_DA/README.md

 # Excel-Data-Analytics
-This is an output of a large dataset related to an international student enrollment at Centennial College.
-I went through this with MS Excel and mostly used Pivot table.
+This is an output of a large dataset related to international student enrollment at Centennial College.
+I went through this with MS Excel and mostly used the Pivot table.

 ## Details
 * The first bottom tap represents raw data including various attributes(columns).